12 Warning Signs of Eating Disorders You Shouldn’t Ignore

 However, it gets worse when people start noticing weight changes.
 They believe skipping meals works and they start skipping more.

 Use of laxatives and unhealthy weight loss supplements

 A poor body image and obsession with getting a perfect body may lead to unhealthy weight loss patterns.
 One of the signs of eating disorders is an over-reliance on laxatives, and unhealthy weight loss supplements to keep one’s weight in check.

 This habit is most common among binge eaters.
-They eat in excess then use laxatives and supplements to get rid of the excess calories.
-It’s also common in bulimia and anorexia nervosa and is often accompanied by excessive exercising.
+They eat in excess and then use laxatives and supplements to get rid of the excess calories.
+It’s also one of the common warning signs of bulimia and anorexia nervosa and is often accompanied by excessive exercising.

 People with anorexia are often afraid to eat.
 However, they don’t mind seeing other people eating.
 It’s a form of vicarious enjoyment, where they get to see others enjoy food because they believe they can’t.

 As a result, they’ll tend to prepare elaborate meals for their family and friends even if they don’t plan to indulge.
 Furthermore, people with anorexia also tend to collect recipes and cookbooks.